sccn/EEGDash/docs/source/dataset_summary/bubble.rst

 .. raw:: html

    <figcaption class="eegdash-caption">
-     Figure: Dataset landscape.
-Each bubble represents a dataset: x-axis shows the number of records, y-axis the number of subjects, bubble area encodes on-disk size, and color indicates dominant modality.
-     Hover for details and use the legend to highlight modality groups.
+     Figure: Interactive grouped bubble landscape.
+Bubble positions cluster subjects in each dataset, marker size encodes record volume on a log scale, colours encode dominant modality, and the legend acts as a modality filter.
+Click a bubble to open the dataset detail page in a new tab.
    </figcaption>
    </figure>